-Adelphi University's roots reach back to 1863 and the founding of the Adelphi Academy, a private preparatory school located at 412 Adelphi Street, Brooklyn, New York.
-The Academy was incorporated in 1869: its Board of Trustees was charged with establishing "a first class institution for the broadest and most thorough training, and to make its advantages as accessible as possible to the largest numbers of our population."
+Adelphi University's roots reach back to 1863 and the founding of the Adelphi Academy, a private preparatory school in Brooklyn, New York.
+The Academy was incorporated in 1869 and its Board of Trustees was charged with establishing "a first class institution for the broadest and most thorough training, and to make its advantages as accessible as possible to the largest numbers of our population."
 The school quickly gained a reputation for its innovative curriculum, particularly in physical culture and early childhood education.
-By 1893, 1,032 students were enrolled in its primary, grammar, three-year subcollegiate, and two-year collegiate division.

-The appointment of Dr. Charles Levermore as the head of the Academy in 1893 was an important moment in Adelphi's history.
+The appointment of Dr. Charles H. Levermore as the head of the Academy in 1893 was an important moment in Adelphi's history.
 Realizing the city of Brooklyn was without a liberal arts college, Levermore seized the opportunity to establish Adelphi College.
-Through the efforts of Timothy Woodruff, former Lieutenant Governor of New York State and future president of the Board of Trustees, Adelphi College, with 57 students and 16 instructors, was granted a charter - one of the earliest charters granted to a coeducational college by the Board of Regents of the State of New York - on June 24, 1895.
+Through the efforts of Timothy Woodruff, former Lieutenant Governor of New York State and future president of Adelphi's Board of Trustees, Adelphi College, with 57 students and 16 instructors, was granted a charterone of the earliest charters granted to a coeducational college by the Board of Regents of the State of New York-on June 24, 1895.
 Henceforth, degrees issued bore the seals of Adelphi College and of the University of the State of New York and were signed by the officers of the College and by the Chancellor and the Secretary of the University.
 For the next 25 years, the Academy remained intact yet separate from the College.